1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

 3. Populism
  - Power Strategy used by leaders who reperesented the common people using emotional speeches and feelings of nationalism(Trump 2056)
 4. Juan Peron
- - argintian leader that imp
+ - argintian leader that implemented union reform and labour reform by t whas authortarain.
 6. Descamisados
  - Spanish word of shirtless ones, who cań afford new clothing
  - Used by Eva Perón to refer to the poor